GPT-5.2 ProBatch 2

 Examples:

-Action: Move half a wavelength away from fashion so you’re not in a 4000-to-1 race; choose problems “out of phase.”
+Action: Move half a wavelength away from fashion so you’re not in a 4000-to-1 race; choose problems “.”

 • Type: (;;;;;;∿: (\phi,P,O) \rightarrow (\phi^,P^,O^*))